 API Management (APIM) helps organizations publish APIs to external, partner, and internal developers to unlock the potential of their data and services.
-API Management provides the core competencies to ensure a successful API program through developer engagement, business insights, analytics, security, and protection.
+Azure API Management provides the core competencies to ensure a successful API program through developer engagement, business insights, analytics, security, and protection.

 API Management Products